 The College's mission is to facilitate an educational community of students, faculty, and staff with interests and expertise in creative design, building, planning, computer technology, issues of social and ecological responsibility, and the scholarly study of the history and theory of the built landscape.
 The College educates future professionals who are concerned with constructing and maintaining the highest quality in our built and natural environments.

-The College is home to the School of Architecture and the Department of City and Metropolitan Planning, as well as several research centers.
-Our community is currently comprised of 200 architecture students, 145 city and metropolitan planning students, 24 full-time and 20-part time faculty, and 8 full-time staff.
-In addition to its academic majors and graduate programs, the College provides complementary programs available to all students: an undergraduate honors program, a multi-disciplinary design minor, and graduate certificate programs in historic preservation, real estate, and urban planning.
+The University of Utah is conducting a search for a dynamic leader to serve as Dean of the College of Architecture + Planning.
+The College is home to the School of Architecture, the Department of City and Metropolitan Planning, and the Multi-disciplinary Design program as well as several research centers.
+CA+P is currently comprised of 200 architecture students, 145 city and metropolitan planning students, 25 real estate development students, 17 design major and 47 design minor students, 24 full-time and 20 part-time faculty, and 12 full-time staff.
+In addition to its academic majors and graduate programs, the College provides these complementary programs available to all students: an undergraduate honors program, a multi-disciplinary design minor, and graduate certificate programs in historic preservation, real estate, urban design and urban planning.

 Distinction in Offerings, Research, and Service